wmaynard/token-service/README.md

 To generate new key files, run the following commands in Terminal:

-1. `openssl genrsa -in private.pem 512`
+1. `openssl genrsa -out private.pem 512`
 2. `openssl rsa -in private.pem -pubout -out public.pem`

 When working locally, you can drop these into the base directory of your project.